The Bosses

 Akmodan guards the clock tower of Castlevania.
 Mummies usually travel in pairs, but this boss is more powerful than those generic duos, so it's a one-on-one battle to the death.
 Prominently: Akmodan has the ability to teleport in and out via loose wrappings.
 While grounded, he can throw multiple shards forward, with a large vertical range, and he can also shoot multiple short-ranged fireballs as a secondary attack.
 Positioning is everything, as defending against both of his abilities requires finding different safe spots.

-Games In: Super Castlevania 4
+Games In: Super Castlevania IV

 Similar Enemies: Akmodan II & The Mummies